 What happens when your administration finds itself in a downward spiral?
-That's right, come up with a politically motivated investigation:
+That's right, come up with a

 U.S. Atty.
 Gen. Eric H. Holder Jr. is poised to appoint a criminal prosecutor to investigate alleged CIA abuses committed during the interrogation of terrorism suspects, current and former U.S. government officials said.